xdmushui/partner-center-sdk/develop/confirm-customer-consent.md

 > - Partner Center for Microsoft Cloud Germany
 > - Partner Center for Microsoft Cloud for US Government

-How to confirm customer acceptance of the Microsoft Cloud agreement.
+How to confirm customer acceptance of the Microsoft Customer Agreement.

 ## Prerequisites